copilot-us/chatgpt-plugins/chat-gpt-plugins.md

 ## Official ChatGPT Plugins (May 18, 2023)

-We maintain an extensive list of ChatGPT plugins that can be found in this repository.
-These plugins are tools designed to enhance the functionality of the ChatGPT model for specific tasks related to job searching.

-You can find the list of all plugins in the [JSON](https://raw.githubusercontent.com/jopilot-net/jopilot-4-job-seekers/main/chatgpt_plugins.json) and [CSV](https://github.com/jopilot-net/jopilot-4-job-seekers/blob/main/chatgpt-pluginc.csv).
-Please note that this list was last updated on May 11, 2023, and we strive to keep it updated with the latest additions.

 | Index | Name for Human | Domain  | Logo |
 |-------|----------------|---------|------|
 | 1 | BuyWisely | www.buywisely.com.au | ![Logo](https://buywisely.com.au/assets/logo.png) |